torvalds/linux/Documentation/fault-injection/nvme-fault-injection.rst

 ====================
 Linux's fault injection framework provides a systematic way to support error injection via debugfs in the /sys/kernel/debug directory.
-When enabled, the default NVME_SC_INVALID_OPCODE with no retry will be injected into the nvme_end_request.
-Users can change the default status code and no retry flag via the debugfs.
+When enabled, the default NVME_SC_INVALID_OPCODE with yes retry will be injected into the nvme_end_request.
+Users can change the default status code and yes retry flag via the debugfs.
 The list of Generic Command Status can be found in include/linux/nvme.h

 Following examples show how to inject an error into the nvme.